microsoft/playwright/docs/src/api/class-tracing.md

   - `line` ?<[int]> Line number in the source file.
   - `column` ?<[int]> Column number in the source file

+Specifies a custom location for the group start to be shown in source tab in trace viewer.
+By default, location of the tracing.group() call is shown.

 ## async method: Tracing.groupEnd
 * since: v1.49

-Closes the last opened inline group in the trace.
+Closes the currently open inline group in the trace.

 ## async method: Tracing.stop
 * since: v1.12